-*I was recently in Key West, FL, and there are roosters and chickens all over the island.
-The roosters crowed throughout the day and not just at dawn.
+*If you’ve ever been to Key West, FL, you’ll find roosters and chickens all over the island.
+The roosters crow throughout the day and not just at dawn.

 - The first contestant song we hear on “Hot Shot,” the reality singing/talent show is “I Have a Dream,” which is an ABBA song.
 Think of this as representing the fact we assume we can live in our own world with our own soundtrack.

 - The exercise bikes they ride are metaphors for monotonous work that we have to do to make money.
 Think about the phrases people associate with work: “the daily grind,” “9-to-5,” “going the extra mile,” etc. Some jobs are great, and some jobs, well, it’s a paycheck.

 - Along the line of hyperreality, many stationary exercise bikes now provide videos that allow users to follow the road.

 - Dustin, the dirt bag who rides next to Bing loves those shows that humiliate people.
 TruTV seems to exist only to broadcast such shows.

 - There’s a social comment here that could be we (not everyone of us) are comfortable with our situation when we see others in worse situations.

 - Also, think about the people you know who find a way to complain EVERY TIME they go out to eat.
 Dustin denigrates the workers in yellow suits for distracting him for a second while watching his shows.

 - He even relishes in the video game that allows players to mow down the zombie-like workers in yellow suits.
 Relate this to what players can do in video games today.